Care and maintenance

 Paper cord carpets are protected by a dirt-repellent treatment.
 This prevents dirt from being absorbed by the paper cord.
 This treatment makes it easier to care for these carpets.
 However, this does not mean that they never need to be cleaned.
 The protection lasts for 1 to 3 years, depending on the wear and tear, and can be renewed by a local specialist after thorough cleaning.

-DAILY CLEANING OF CARPETS MADE OF PAPER STRING
+DAILY CLEANING OF CARPETS MADE OF PAPER CORD

 Vacuuming (without a brush) is usually sufficient for normal maintenance.
 Once a month, it is recommended that you also vacuum under the carpet.
 When cleaning, make sure that the surface of the paper cord is not damaged (do not use abrasive cleaners or brushes).
 To remove loose dirt, you can wipe the carpet with a damp soft cloth in the direction of weaving.
 Paper cord products must not be beaten or shaken out.
 If airing is necessary, the carpet should be rolled up loosely and placed vertically on a flat surface.